MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 > Starting in February 2021, the latest cumulative update and servicing stack update will be combined and distributed in the Microsoft Update Catalog as a new combined cumulative update.
 For Steps 1, 9, and 18 that require the servicing stack update for updating the installation media, you should use the combined cumulative update.
 For more information on the combined cumulative update, see [Servicing stack updates](./servicing-stack-updates.md).

 > [!NOTE]
-> Microsoft will remove the Flash component from Windows through KB4577586, “Update for Removal of Adobe Flash Player”.
+> Microsoft will remove the Flash component from Windows through KB4577586, "Update for Removal of Adobe Flash Player".
 You can also remove Flash anytime by deploying the update in KB4577586 (available on the Catalog) between steps 20 and 21.
-As of July 2021, KB4577586, “Update for Removal of Adobe Flash Player” will be included in the latest cumulative update for Windows 10, versions 1607 and 1507.
+As of July 2021, KB4577586, "Update for Removal of Adobe Flash Player" will be included in the latest cumulative update for Windows 10, versions 1607 and 1507.
 The update will also be included in the Monthly Rollup and the Security Only Update for Windows 8.1, Windows Server 2012, and Windows Embedded 8 Standard.
 For more information, see [Update on Adobe Flash Player End of Support](https://blogs.windows.com/msedgedev/2020/09/04/update-adobe-flash-end-support/).

 ### Multiple Windows editions

 The main operating system file (install.wim) contains multiple editions of Windows.
-It’s possible that only an update for a given edition is required to deploy it, based on the index.
+It's possible that only an update for a given edition is required to deploy it, based on the index.
 Or, it might be that all editions need an update.
 Further, ensure that languages are installed before Features on Demand, and the latest cumulative update is always applied last.

 ### Additional languages and features

 You don't have to add more languages and features to the image to accomplish the updates, but it's an opportunity to customize the image with more languages, Optional Components, and Features on Demand beyond what is in your starting image.
 To do this, it's important to make these changes in the correct order: first apply servicing stack updates, followed by language additions, then by feature additions, and finally the latest cumulative update.
 The provided sample script installs a second language (in this case Japanese (ja-JP)).
 Since this language is backed by an lp.cab, there's no need to add a Language Experience Pack.
 Japanese is added to both the main operating system and to the recovery environment to allow the user to see the recovery screens in Japanese.
 This includes adding localized versions of the packages currently installed in the recovery image.

 Optional Components, along with the .NET feature, can be installed offline, however doing so creates pending operations that require the device to restart.
 As a result, the call to perform image cleanup would fail.
 There are two options to avoid this.
-One option is to skip the image cleanup step, though that will result in a larger install.wim.
+One option is to skip the image cleanup step, though that results in a larger install.wim.
 Another option is to install the .NET and Optional Components in a step after cleanup but before export.
 This is the option in the sample script.
-By doing this, you will have to start with the original install.wim (with no pending actions) when you maintain or update the image the next time (for example, the next month).
+By doing this, you'll have to start with the original install.wim (with no pending actions) when you maintain or update the image the next time (for example, the next month).

 ## Windows PowerShell scripts to apply Dynamic Updates to an existing image